Caching System¶

 http-streamable (server)¶

 SQLite cache is selected automatically.
 The database persists across server restarts, so the second session benefits from the first session's fetches.
+With Principal Propagation, each user has their own inactive-list view; the source/dep-graph cache is shared because content is per-object, not per-user.

 arc-1 --transport http-streamable \